 This wonder of nature is located inside an Icelandic glacier.
 The caves are older, but the ice first appeared a few centuries ago.
 After that, the weight of the ice has pressed out all the air of the cave, resulting in texture and colors that are out of this world.
 The interior of the cave, filled with ice shaped like jewels gives a sight that you couldn’t even imagine seeing in a fairy tale.

+If you are planning a trip to Europe soon and are looking for some interesting places to visit also check this comprehensive Europe itinerary.
 On the other hand, if you’re bored of Europe and are looking for a different experience, check out some of my articles about Asia: